What Draws People to Retire in Grand Junction, Colorado?

-Grand Junction attracts people from Colorado's Front Range (Denver) to all over the United States for our abundance of recreational opportunities, gorgeous weather and small town living.
+Grand Junction attracts people from the Front Range (Denver) and all over the U.S. for our abundance of recreational opportunities, gorgeous weather and small town living.

-In 2015, Kiplinger's Personal Finance Magazine named Grand Junction Number 1 on its list of Cheapest Places You Will Want to Retire.
+In June 2022 Kiplinger's Personal Finance Magazine named Grand Junction number 2 on it's list "Standout Places to Retire".

 - Small Town allows you to escape the crowds and traffic of large metro areas but still retain the stores and services.
 Grand Junction is the largest city on the Western Slope between Denver and Salt Lake City.
-In 2019 Trip Advisor designated downtown Grand Junction as "One of the Most Charming Downtowns in America".
-With over 35 restaurants, 80 retail shops, year-round festivals, monthly art walks and a farmer's market from June through September, downtown Grand Junction has everything you need.
-If it's a mall and big box stores you want, we have that too!
+In 2019, Trip Advisor designated downtown Grand Junction as "One of the Most Charming Downtowns in America".
+With over 35 restaurants, 80 retail shops, year-round festivals, monthly art walks and a Farmer's Market from June through September, downtown Grand Junction has everything you need.
+If it's a mall and big box stores you want, well we have that too!

-- Outdoor recreational opportunities are everywhere.
+- Outdoor Recreational Opportunities are everywhere.
 Boasting some of the best bicycle trails, hiking, fishing and camping, Grand Junction is a haven for retirees looking to spend more time in the great outdoors.
-The Riverfront Trail system is comprised of trails that run through city parks, state parks, wildlife areas and open space.
-The trails attract walkers, cyclists, bird watchers and families.
+The Riverfront Trail system is comprised of trails that run through state parks, wildlife areas and open space from Palisade to Loma.
+The trails attract walkers, cyclists, bird watcher and families.
 Nearby Fruita is known for the best mountain biking in the U.S.

-- Tax Breaks For Retirees include a large deduction on all retirement incomes and some of the lowest property taxes in the country.
+- Tax Breaks For Retirees includes a large deduction on all retirement incomes and some of the lowest property taxes in the country.
 The average effective rate in the state is 0.57%.
 Additionally, food and medicine are exempt from sales tax.
-Colorado is considered to be tax-friendly for retirees, allowing a deduction of $24,000 per year on all retirement income for taxpayers 65 years old and older.
-In 2018 Smart Asset publication named the Redlands neighborhood in Grand Junction number 1 as tax friendly for retirees.
+Colorado is considered to be tax-friendly for retirees, allowing a deduction of $34,000 per year on all retirement income for taxpayers 65 years old and older.
+In 2018, Smart Asset publication named the Redlands neighborhood as number 1 as tax friendly for retirees.

 - Healthy Living with access to healthy food and physical activity.
 Active retirees can take advantage of Colorado's temperate climate and mountainous terrain to engage in outdoor activities from skiing, hiking, cycling and golf.
 Retirees are surrounded by opportunities for fitness, for being active outside, and for engaging with others who have chosen the same healthy lifestyle.
 For mind wellness, New Dimensions Lifelong Learning Institute is a membership education program for Grand Valley adults 50 and older offering a variety of classes focused on academic and personal enrichment.

 - Cultural Experiences are abundant that will interest retirees.
-Chose from art galleries, museums, symphony orchestra, outdoor concerts in the vineyards or top entertainers at the new outdoor amphitheater or the historic Avalon Theater.
-Downtown's "Art on the Corner" is the most visited attraction in the city featuring over 100 sculptures of bronze, stone and steel beside the tree-lined streets, sidewalk cafes and shops.
+Choose from art galleries, museums, symphony orchestra, outdoor concerts in the vineyards or top entertainers and the new outdoor amphitheater or the historic Avalon Theater.
+Downtown "Art on the Corner" is the most visited attraction in the city featuring over 100 sculptures of bronze, stone and steel along the tree-lined streets, sidewalk cafes and shops.

 - Lifestyle Communities for all income levels.
 Choices include "Lock and Leave" neighborhoods, condos, town homes, single family and luxury homes.
-I have written extensively about the 10 Best North Grand Junction Neighborhoods, 10 Best Redlands Neighborhoods, 10 Best Town Home Communities, Luxury Homes. in the Redlands and Best Town Homes and Condos in the Redlands.
+I have written extensively about the 10 Best North Grand Neighborhoods, 10 Best Redlands Neighborhoods, 10 Best Town Home Communities, Luxury Homes in the Redland Neighborhoods, and Best Town Homes and Condos in the Redlands.

-Whether retirement is just around the corner or somewhere down the line, you might just find what you are looking for in grand Junction.
+Whether retirement is just around the corner or somewhere down the line, you might just find what you are looking for in Grand Junction.
 My specialty is relocation, I know the areas, both as a RE/MAX agent and a resident.
-One of the many reasons I love working with people new to the area is that I get a chance to show you why I love it here!
+One of the many reasons I love working with people new to the area is that I get to show you why I love living here!